STATEMichigan

 Early Head Start is open to children under 3 years old in low-income families, while children 3 to 5 years old participate in Head Start.
 Pregnant women may also be eligible for Early Head Start.

 There are 90 Head Start and Early Head Start programs in Michigan.
-If you need help determining if your child is eligible, please call Head Start at (517) 373-6472 to find a program near you.
+If you need help determining if your child is eligible, please call (517) 373-6472 to find a program near you.

 Michigan’s National School Lunch Program (NSLP) and School Breakfast Program (SBP) are federally funded programs that assist schools and other agencies in providing nutritious meals at reasonable prices to children whose families meet income eligibility requirements.